smart-edge-open/ido-specs/doc/ran/openness_xran.md

 ### Deploy xRAN App Pods with Helm
 <!-- author to determine necessary changes to code.
 Change master/slave to control plane/node terms. -->
-The edgeapp repository provides an xRAN Helm Chart to build and start the O-DU and O-RU pods and facilitating configMaps on one node.
+The edgeapp repository provides Helm charts to deploy the sample xRAN O-DU and O-RU applications on two seperate pods deployed on a single node.
 <!-- improve sentence above -->

 To deploy the xRAN applications on the pods with the default configuration, run: